pavluntiy/superProject/readme.md

 ##User's guide

-Attetntion!
-You need .NET framework installed
+You need to install .NET framework to run the application.
+If the problem persists, install the attached XNA environment.

 ###Rules
 You are able to control a ball by applying forces to it in all three dimensions, so that it would get proper acceleration and, consequently, velocity.